Feyerabend/ABC80/abc802/CPM.md

 ### DataBoard 4680

-In 1974, i.e. the same year of birth as the S-100, the Data Board 4680 system was designed with support for three microprocessors: Intel 4004, Motorola 6800, and Intel 8080.
+In 1974, i.e. the same year of birth as the S-100, the Data Board 4680 system was designed by Dataindustrier AB[^diab] with support for three microprocessors:
+Intel 4004, Motorola 6800, and Intel 8080.
 Other additional processors were initially considered for use, and also cards were built, but ultimately, the Z80 became the predominant choice.
 This original system consisted of a CPU card, and separate cards for RAM and EPROM for software.
 The 4680 bus featured a 16-bit address bus and an 8-bit data bus, allowing it to directly address 64 KB of memory.

 The modular system was used in various applications such as a diagnostic machine for brain tumors at a prominent hospital, the printing process at a major newspaper, or a control system for an industrial manufacturer in collaboration with an automation company.

-PENDING

-The designer of the basis for the ABC-line of computers was Lars Karlsson.
-A self-taught engineer, he early on realised the importance of the "bus"[^bus] but also the abstraction or generalisation of the "bus".

-PENDING

 In 1977, the 7S (Seven S) debuted as a combined monochrome terminal and computer utilizing the Data Board 4680 bus and powered by the Z80